 Kurt Cobain’s 1970s Univox Hi-Flier Phase 3

-This is one of the first guitars (likely the first electric guitar) that Kurt ever bought.
-To try and figure out when exactly Kurt acquired and used the guitar, we mostly have to draw clues from these photos, which unfortunately have no official dating, so we’re left to theory craft.
+This is one of the first guitars (possibly the first electric guitar) that Kurt ever owned.
+To try and figure out when exactly Kurt acquired and used the guitar, we mostly have to draw clues from photos shown below, which unfortunately have no official dating, so we’re left to theory craft.

 On close inspection of those photos we see a few concert flyers on the wall behind Kurt; there’s one of the band ‘Dr. Know’ who played at Downtown Tacoma (around 2 hours drive from Kurt’s place) on September 27th, 1986, and another one of Meat Puppets and Black Flag.
 We also know that the picture was taken at his house in Aberdeen, WA, but not in his actual room but in the hallway connecting the rooms on the top floor (see Tour of Kurt Cobain’s Childhood Home).
 Kurt lived in that house from 1983 to 1984 when he was kicked out by his mom for dropping out of high school.
 He then went on to live with his friends until September 1986 when his mom loaned him money to move into another house with Matt Lukin from the band Melvins.